Ern-st/dt-helm-charts/charts/tenant-base/chart/README.md

 ## Release Notes
 This section will describe the changes done in each helm chart release
+### 0.12.1
+- Fixed bug that disallowed traffic through ingress.
+Ingress routes will not work until you upgrade to this version.
+No changes to values.yaml.
 ### 0.12.0
 **BREAKING CHANGE:**
 - Changed the way kafkaTopics are created.
 This has no syntactic impact on the `values.yaml` file, but tenants have to upgrade to this version when the dev-cluster is updated to the newest configuration.